badlogic/libimagequant-java/README.md

 libimagequant-java is kept intentionally simple, only operating on `byte[]` arrays and direct `ByteBuffer` instances.

-libimagequant-java the required native shared library and automatically loads the library compatible with your operating system.
+The required native shared library is automatically loaded for your operating system.
 No messing around with `-Djava.library.path`. libimagequant-java supports Windows 32- & 64-bit, Linux 32- & 64-bit as well as macOS out of the box.

 ## Installation
 libimagequant-java is published to Maven Central.
 You can include it in your `pom.xml` as a dependency as follows: